plogs/asopposedtowhat.com/content/posts/book-writing-process.md

 within the first year.
 You are not a writer, you are a statistic.

-In closing, we should all admit that advice like this is easy to give but few will follow it.
+In closing, we should all admit that advice like this is easy to give but difficult to follow.
+Few will do it.

 Long story short: _writing is work_.
 You must figure out a process that works for you, and then do it.